Booker, Texas: 2000 census

-Streets
+Roads and streets

-The town has billboards on the western and eastern edges of town along Texas State Highway 15 that read "Booker: Next 9 Exits", which is a reference to all the streets that run north-south that meet the highway as it passes through town.
+Booker is located at the intersection of Texas State Highway 15 (east-west) and Texas State Highway 23 (north-south).
+The town has billboards on the western and eastern edges of town along State 15 that read "Booker: Next 9 Exits", which is a reference to all the streets that run north-south that meet the highway as it passes through the locale.

 The streets of the town are arranged in a regular manner alphabetically and categorically in the "south of the railroad tracks" side of town.
 The north–south streets west of Main Street are named after flowers and trees.
 Streets on the east side are names of Texas cities and historical figures with the exception of one street.

 Education

 The town is served by the Booker Independent School District.